 · Exercise.
 Allow time to exercise your horse or pony so they can stretch their legs if they are stabled.
 This could be in an all-weather arena, on hard-standing or in an under-cover barn.
 In-hand walking and grazing are good ways of getting horses out of their stables and provide you with an opportunity to bond with them when your time at the yard may have been cut short due to a reduction in daylight.
 Time out of the stable is essential for those horses and ponies who are prone to tying up, stiffness or other muscle disorders.
 The amount of exercise and free time needed will be horse dependent and the level of fitness and normal exercise routine should be considered.

 · Ensure stables are well ventilated or have alternatives available if bedding or hay is dusty.
 Steaming hay or using haylage as an alternative for horses more prone to respiratory issues is advisable in conjunction with a suitable bedding option.

 Some horses will stable better than others, so it is very important that you assess your own horse or pony and make an environment and routine to suit their particular needs over winter.

-Our team of nutritional advisors are passionate about horses and are here to help so if you need any advice or reassurance with your feeding regime, then do not hesitate in getting in touch by calling 01832 737300 or by using our use our nutritional advice form.
+Our team of nutritional advisors are passionate about horses and are here to help so if you need any advice or reassurance with your feeding regime, then do not hesitate in getting in touch.